 Many fashion design companies and retailers hire footwear design professionals with an associate degree; however, some prefer, if not require, candidates to have a bachelor's degree.
 A combination of experience and education may often be substituted for a 4-year degree.
 Experience in the field is vital, and most trained footwear designers start out in assistant or entry-level positions and work their way up.

 Associate's in Footwear Design

-Associate degree programs in footwear or accessories design can be completed in as little as one year, since many programs are geared toward fashion degree-holders who seek specialty training in footwear design.
-Students learn about the history of shoe design trends in shoe fashion, basic shoe styles, including moccasins and oxfords, and footwear design tools, such as lasts (foot-shaped shoe forms), heel heights and sole shapes.
+Associate degree programs in footwear or accessories design can be completed in as little as one year, since many programs are geared toward students who already hold degrees in fashion and are seeking specialty training in footwear design.
+Common course topics include:

 Bachelor of Fine Arts (BFA) in Fashion Design

-Generally, BFA majors must complete core art courses on color and form, as well as courses in sewing, pattern drafting, sketching and general design before advancing to elective training in footwear design.
-Fashion design majors can learn to create specialty shoes, such as boots or theater footwear.
+In BFA programs, students are usually required to complete core art courses on color and form.
+From there, they can take elective courses relevant to the design of create specialty shoes, such as boots or athletic shoes.
 They study closed-shoe design strategies and learn to manipulate leather for shoe design.
-Students also learn marketing and merchandising fundamentals.
+In addition, many programs incorporate course in marketing and merchandising fundamentals.
 Some course topics might include:

 Workshops and Seminars

 Footwear organizations, such as the American Apparel and Footwear Association (www.apparelandfootwear.org), often sponsor 1-day workshops or 2-3 hour seminars.
 Topics range from customs regulations to design trends.
 Both domestic and international fashion and footwear conferences and expos are also common and generally last for several days.
 Expos are a way for independent footwear designers to market their shoes and network with industry professionals.